Heating & Boiler Cover: What to look for

 Any issues requiring gas or heating repair should always be dealt with by a certified engineer.
 Under no circumstances should you or an unqualified person attempt any repairs, even if it’s just the heater or thermostat.
 Aside from the obvious safety issues, if you have a newer boiler any unauthorised repair will void the warranty.

 Boiler Repair Cost without boiler cover

 Older boilers are more difficult, and pricier, to repair because parts are harder to find.
-On top of that, labour costs usually start out at around £60 an hour.
-Many contractors will have a call-out fee, meaning that a minimum needs to be paid for the service no matter the issue.
+You'll also have to pay the labour costs, and many contractors will have a call-out fee, meaning that a minimum needs to be paid for the service no matter the issue.

 Regular service, which can prevent serious issues down the line also costs anywhere between £75 and £100.
 We haven’t even talked about boilers that cannot be repaired and need to be replaced which easily pushes costs into thousands of pounds.